mattonsas/wacaps/README.md

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
-[Official Documentation](https://laravel.com/docs/5.6/installation#installation)
-Used PHP version: 7.3.0
+[Official Documentation](https://laravel.com/docs/5.6/installation#installation) // PHP VERSION: 7.3.0

 Clone the project repository by running the command below if you use SSH